-- every person commits an offence who, with a competitor of that person with respect to a product, commits an offence if they agree or arrange to:
+- every person who conspires with a competitor, with respect to a product, commits an offence if they agree or arrange to:

-- to fix, maintain, increase or control the price for the supply of the product;
+- fix, maintain, increase or control the price for the supply of the product;

-- to allocate sales, territories, customers or markets for the production or supply of the product; or
+- allocate sales, territories, customers or markets for the production or supply of the product; or

-- to fix, maintain, control, prevent, lessen or eliminate the production or supply of the product; and
+- fix, maintain, control, prevent, lessen or eliminate the production or supply of the product; and

 - every person who commits an offence under the above-mentioned subsection is guilty of an indictable offence and liable on conviction to imprisonment for a term not exceeding 14 years or a fine not exceeding C$25 million, or both.